-Divorce or the breakdown of any relationship is a painful time for all concerned.
-Our team of Family Law Solicitors will make it just that little bit easier for you…
+Divorce or the breakdown of a relationship is a painful time for all concerned.
+Our team of Family Law Solicitors in Brighton will make it just that little bit easier for you.

 Partnership Breakdown and Divorce

 Our family law solicitors recognise that breaking up with someone is one of the most traumatic life experiences you can have.
 We assist in making the process of divorce and dissolution of civil partnerships much more bearable and less stressful for you.
 For those who do not wish to divorce we can assist with the process of judicial separation and preparation of separation agreements.

 Family law includes resolving financial issues, including property, life assurance policies, savings, pensions and maintenance, which will need to be apportioned, distributed or split between you.

 Our aim is to minimise conflict and maximise a satisfactory resolution for you in an approachable and friendly manner.

 Family finances may involve the preparation of post and pre-nuptial agreements, which we can draft and advise upon.

 Our family law solicitors also provide advice and assistance in circumstances where no reasonable financial provision has been made for a surviving spouse or partner or a dependant child.

 Our family law solicitors take very special care to protect every client’s child in the event of family crises and relationship breakdowns.

 Every case is as individual as you are and we take a particular interest in helping to create the best solution for residence and contact for your family.